LightTable/LightTable/doc/for-committers.md

 Node package installs last done with node.js v2.5.0 and npm v2.13.2.

+If you *remove* a Node package make sure to document that in the release notes, broadcast the change in the Gitter room, and post a topic about it in the Google Groups group.
+Plugins, including user plugins (i.e. plugins not listed in the official plugin list), might be using a package without including it in its own project.

 Node dependencies are at deploy/core/node\_modules/.
 This directory is currently a mix of vendored dependencies, forked dependencies and Light Table specific libraries: